 Details of all configuration options are available in the anomaly-detection chart with the command below.

 By default, AAD Kubernetes Service is configured to use kubernetes

 tokenauthentication, so one does not need to configure anything additional to that AAD Kubernetes service must be installed into the same cluster and namespace as StackState.
 If this is is not possible there are two other options for authentication:

 - Stackstate Api Token authentication.
 One can obtain token from User Profile page....stackstate:authType: api-tokenapiToken: <stackstate api token>...

 - Cookie authentication.
 This type of auth is not recommended and exists only for troubleshooting/testing purposes....stackstate:authType: cookieusername: <username>password: <password>...

 Run the command below, specifying the StackState namespace and the image registry password.
 Note that the AAD Kubernetes service must be installed in the same namespace as StackState to be able to use default token authentication (Otherwise consider other types of authentication above).

 --set image.pullSecretPassword=<image registry password>

-Upgrading a standalone AAD instance consists of two steps: Upgrade the AAD Stackpack and upgrade the AAD Kubernetes Service.
+Upgrading the standalone AAD instance consists of two steps - upgrading AAD Stackpack and upgrading AAD Kubernetes Service.

 When new version of StackPack is available you can simply click on